ncatlab/nlab-content/pages/2/7/1/8/8172/content.md

   \,.
 $$

-This means that the above is equivalently a diagram in [[CRing]] of the form
+This means that the above is equivalently a diagram in $gCRing$ of the form

 $$
   \array{